Alistair has been playing video games as a hobby since 1993, and the "Shin Megami Tensei" series since 2001. #15 Sony fanboy.

 Yes, many of these AI maladies can be mitigated by utilizing tactics and scanning your enemies thoroughly.
 The biggest problem is when you're fighting a boss that can't be scanned and your AI mates are just sometimes doing nothing.
 They'd rather do nothing than make a potential mistake.
 It's just so dumb.

 Like I said, in P3P they allow you to give direct commands to your artificially unintelligent allies to fully control the flow of battle.
 This was a wonderful addition and made its way into Persona 4 as if it was always there, to begin with.

 Listen to Your Temptation to Move on to "Persona 4"

-While Persona 3 Portable is a decent entry into the series and should you become a big fan of the series, it's worth a play for these reasons:
+While Persona 3 Portable is a decent entry into the series, it's worth a play for these reasons:

 - Portable, woo.

 - Ability to give direct commands to AI allies.